AviralPamecha/CORONA-LUNG-XRAY-IMAGES-CNN/README.md

 COVID-19 target value = positive rows have count as 58 Normal target value = negative rows have count as 1342 100 * (1342 / 1400) ~ 95.86 %
 Even if model classifies all the images as "Normal" label, it would achieve 95.86 % accuracy

+ABOUT VERSIONS:

+v1:
+Trained on Base Model

+v2:
+Trained on ResNet50